Breaking News | UCH delivers first IVF triplets

-The University College Hospital (UCH), Ibadan, on Wednesday, took delivery of triplets of the first In Vitro Fertilization (IVF) which was carried out in the teaching hospital.
+THE University College Hospital, Ibadan, yesterday took delivery of the first In Vitro Fertilization, IVF, triplets.

-According to information gathered, the procedure for the delivery commenced at about 1pm and it took about 46 minutes.
+It was gathered that the procedure for the delivery commenced at about 1pm and took about 46 minutes.

 He appreciated the team that took part in the delivery.

-Also, a former Chief Medical Director of the Hospital, Professor Abiodun Ilesanmi, praised Professor Otegbayo for not abandoning the IVF project which he (Ilesanmi) initiated about 13 years ago.
+Reacting to the development, former Chief Medical Director of the hospital, Professor Abiodun Ilesanmi, praised Professor Otegbayo for not abandoning the IVF project he (Ilesanmi) initiated about 13 years ago.

 The post UCH delivers first IVF triplets appeared first on Vanguard News.